-Never fear, Trash Talks Blog is here to give you 10 tips and tricks (or treats) that will help you have a Ghoulishly Green Halloween.
+Never fear, The Sour Scoop Blog is here to give you 10 tips and tricks (or treats) that will help you have a Ghoulishly Green Halloween.
 Don't celebrate Halloween?
-Don't worry, many of these tips are applicable for any fall-themed gatherings.
+Don't worry, many of these tips are applicable to any fall-themed gatherings.

 Spooky season normally means spending season too, with U.S. consumers expected to spend $10.6 billion on Halloween this year.
 The majority of that $10.6 billion will go to costumes, while the rest will go to decorations (3.4 billion), candy (3.1 billion), and cards or invitations (0.6 billion).
 While that sounds like a huge number, it averages out to just over $100 per person.

-Keep reading for 5 Green Halloween hacks that will help you be spookly sustainable (and save scary amounts of money too).
+Keep reading for 5 Green Halloween hacks that will help you be spookily sustainable (and save scary amounts of money too).

 1. Pick Your Perfect Pumpkin

 While many people think of pumpkins as a rotting mess at the end of the fall season, there is value in having a good pumpkin or two (or 10 - if you want) in your yard or home this fall.
 Pumpkins don't only make good seasonal decorations, but they are also deliciously edible.
 Check out this list from culinary scientist Jessica Gavin on the variety of edible pumpkins and their uses in the kitchen.

 In order to have your perfect pumpkin last all season, make sure to pick a pumpkin with a green stem that is not brittle, this ensures that it is fresh inside.